 The file denoted as the capital detail file encompasses a diverse range of topics, including but not limited to the current-cost net capital stock (Kc), capital stock deflator (Kp), capital investment at current national prices (represented by the Ic variables), and capital consumption at current prices.
 The document delves into additional subject matters, such as capital investment at present national prices, which is denoted by the Ip variables.
-Each of these subjects is further subdivided into their corresponding categories (Dc).
-The subsequent elucidation pertains to the correlation: The formula for investment in an asset at constant national prices is expressed as I at=Ic/Ip.
+Each of these subjects is further subdivided into their corresponding categories (Ip).
+The subsequent elucidation pertains to the correlation: The formula for investment in an asset at constant national prices is expressed as $I{at} = Ic/Ip$.

 The variable K represents the capital stock of a given asset, which is measured at constant national prices and is determined by the equation $1 - at^2$.
 The expression presented is a mathematical formula that involves the variables K and I, as well as the variable t, which represents time.
-Specifically, the formula calculates the value of a variable at a given time, where the value is determined by multiplying the value of the variable at the previous time point (t-1) by the constant K and adding the product of the current value of the variable and the constant I.
+Specifically, the formula calculates the value of a variable at a given time, where the value is determined by multiplying the value of the variable at the previous time point (t-1) by the constant K and adding the product of the current value of the variable and the constant I. The data is derived from the Penn World Table 9.0 (PWT 9.0) and it measured in the log of capita stock.